GSA/coe-discovery-bpa/README.md

 ## Disclaimer

-**Please note that the only way in which you can inquire about or respond to the Request for Quote is via eBuy.
+**Please note that the only way in which you can inquire about or respond to the Request for Quote is via eBuy under RFQ ID number RFQ1354052 with a title of “Technology Transformation Services Centers of Excellence Blanket Purchase Agreement.”
 Anything sent via GitHub, email, or otherwise will not be considered.
 Thanks!**

 ## More information
 A more substantive README.md will be posted shortly, we just wanted to make sure the public was able to view the RFQ as quickly as possible.